Day 276-282/365 Days of Fulfillment Blog

 “Stop Expecting Praise From Other People”

 We want to do things for the simple fact they make us feel great.
-Praise will eventually come, but it will be seen a nicety not a necessity.
-When we remove ourselves from expecting praise for our accomplishments and jobs well done, we take back control.
+Praise will eventually come, but it will be seen as a nicety not a necessity.
+When we remove ourselves from expecting praise for our accomplishments, generosity and jobs well done, we take back control.
 We gain leverage by not expecting anything from anybody.
+That’s not to say we still don’t want it, it’s just that we don’t base our actions around it.
 When we do expect something from someone else, we give up too much control, and allow our emotional and mental state to be determined by the response of another.

-It is important however to have open conversations with loved ones and your partner about what types of affection you do prefer.
-Ideally you find someone who gives you what you want, remembering that it’s only a want, not a need.
-If you constantly remind yourself that it’s the internal growth that actually makes us happiest, then you will never be dependent on the response of another person, thus creating a greater sense of personal freedom.
+It is important however to have open conversations with loved ones and our partner about what types of affection we do prefer.
+Ideally we will find someone who gives us what we want and deserve, remembering that it’s only a want, not a need.
+If we constantly remind ourselves that it’s the internal growth that actually makes us happiest, then we will never be dependent on the response of another person to make the gesture or accomplishment worth while, thus creating a greater sense of personal freedom.

 Day 281/365 – October 8

 The barber shop and salon are places that promote good vibes.
 Everybody is getting their new fresh cut done, and with that, we are all excited to rock our new “do”.
 But the barber shop and salon is more than just a place to get your hair “did”, it’s a place to hang out, socialize, share some laughs, and waste some quality time.
 The key is to find a place that you like spending time.
 Some prerequisites would include the people, the workers, the environment and of course a place that can provide you with a nice hair cut.
 Just remember, a lot of what makes us happiest comes from the small interactions we have within our daily tasks, and this is certainly a place to take full advantage of it.